 To prove that he still is strong and powerful, Philippe Douvier decides to kill Clouseau.
 Once news of his "death" has been announced, Clouseau tries to take advantage of it and goes undercover with Cato to find out who tried to kill him.

-The bumbling Inspector Clouseau travels to Rome to catch a notorious jewel thief known as "The Phantom" before he conducts his most daring heist yet--a princess' priceless diamond with one slight imperfection, known as "The Pink Panther."
+The bumbling Inspector Clouseau travels to Rome to catch a notorious jewel thief known as "The Phantom" before he conducts his most daring heist yet: a princess' priceless diamond with one slight imperfection, known as "The Pink Panther".

 That famous jewel, The Pink Panther, has once again been stolen and Inspector Clouseau is called in to catch the thief.
 The Inspector is convinced that 'The Phantom' has returned and utilises all of his resources - himself and his oriental manservant - to reveal the true identity of 'The Phantom'.Written by

 Graeme Roy <firstname.lastname@example.org>

 5 of 5 people found this review helpful.

 Was this review helpful to you?